Property Preservation Contracts: Everything You Need to Know

 - Winterizing and painting.

 If you want access to as many jobs as possible, you should offer a wide range of services.
 Even if you have a limited skillset, you can still offer a large number of services by hiring experienced employees.
 When you first start offering property preservation services, you can control your costs by only taking small jobs that don't require specialized equipment.
-You should perform market research to find out demand for property preservation services in your area.
+You should perform market research to find out the demand for property preservation services in your area.
 As you add more services to your business, you will need to cover these services in your business plan.

 Generally, banks do not retain employees to care for foreclosed properties.
 This is why typically contracting this work out to asset management companies or individuals with property preservation experience is recommended.

-A bank's Real Estate Owned Department is responsible for handling repossessed property.
+A bank's Real Estate Owned Department is responsible for handling the repossessed property.
 Contacting the Real Estate Owned department of lenders in your area is a good way to find property preservation jobs.
 If a bank has already hired someone for their property preservation needs, you can request that they place you on a waiting list for future opportunities.

 Duties and Responsibilities